 Use this option if you still want to see the errors in the worksheet

-Using the SUMIF function you can create a total which excludes the cells containing errors.
+Using the SUMIF function, you can create a total that excludes the cells containing errors.
+This option lets you see the #N/A errors in the Total range.

-First select the cell that will hold the TOTAL.
-From the Formulas tab, in the Formulas group click Math & Trig.
+First, select the cell that will hold the TOTAL.
+From the Formulas tab, in the Formulas group, click Math & Trig.
 Select ‘SUMIF’ from the list.

-In the ‘Range’ and ‘Sum_range’ boxes enter the range you want to total.
-In the ‘Criteria’ range enter “<>#N/A” and then click OK.
+In the ‘Range’ and ‘Sum_range’ boxes, enter the range you want to total.
+Enter “<>#N/A” in the’ Criteria’ range and click OK.

 na error